 No Churn Strawberry Greek Frozen Yogurt

-- Toss frozen strawberries, nonfat Greek yogurt, honey, and lemon juice into your food processor
+1. Toss frozen strawberries, nonfat Greek yogurt, honey, and lemon juice into a food processor (or blender)

 Kitchen tools I use for this recipe:

 - 7 cup food processor (fitted with the chopping/mixing dough blade)

 - silicone spatula

 - stainless steel storage container